 Adjusting to the more limited selection of fresh fruits and vegetables in local markets after the bounty of summer can be trying.
 Sticking with seasonal produce, though, makes the most of any food budget.
 There are plenty of inventive ways to create great-tasting dishes with cheap autumn produce and vanquish the post-tomato-season blues.
-Simple preparations allow inexpensive produce to shine, bursting with flavor and nutrition.
-Reflecting the cooler temperatures, flavor profiles change from light and refreshing to hearty and spice-laden.
-Many of these dishes are quick and easy enough for everyday fare while being beautiful and tasty enough for special occasions.
+Many of these dishes are quick and easy enough for everyday fare.

 A warm breakfast of filling oatmeal with seasonal fruit and gentle baking spices can take the chill off a frosty autumn morning.
 A recipe from the blog Making Thyme for Health is a go-to for busy mornings and large groups, whether you're serving brunch or getting kids ready for school.
 Prepping the night before not only saves time, it gives the flavors a chance to meld, so every bite is full of rich spice and pear goodness.

 With a lower price per serving than pasta, none of the carbohydrates, and less than one-third the calories, spaghetti squash is an excellent substitute for grain-based noodles with a favorite pasta sauce.
 Cut it in half lengthwise, remove the seeds, and bake, cut side down, in a dish with a bit of water at 375 degrees until tender.
 This gives spaghetti squash a naturally string-like consistency that resembles the long pasta from which it gets its English name.